 Importance of Chromium in Pregnancy

-Trivalent chromium is an essential trace nutrient and our body requires trace amounts of chromium in its trivalent form in order to perform vital metabolic processes.
-All pregnant women should consume chromium in different quantity depending on their needs and requirements.
-Find out how much chromium should pregnant women consume.
+Trivalent chromium is an essential trace nutrient, and our body requires trace amounts of chromium in its trivalent form in order to perform vital metabolic processes.
+All pregnant women should consume chromium in different quantities depending on their needs and requirements.
+Find out how much chromium pregnant women should consume.

-- The adequate intake of chromium for a pregnant woman should be 30 micrograms per day, but it differs for different for each pregnant woman.
+- The adequate intake of chromium for a pregnant woman should be 30 micrograms per day, but it differs for each pregnant woman.

-- Normal healthy women between the ages of 14 and 50 should consume around 25 micrograms per day.
+- Normal healthy women between the ages of 14 and 50 should consume about 30 micrograms per day.
 Women who are above the ages of 50 should consume 20 micrograms per day.

-- For lactating and breastfeeding women, the adequate intake (AI) is 45 micrograms per day.
+- For lactating and breastfeeding women, the adequate intake is 45 micrograms per day.

-- For infants, who are between 0 to 6 months, the AI is 0.2 micrograms and infants between 7 to 12 months need 5.5 micrograms of chromium per day.
+- For infants, who are between 0 to 6 months, it is 0.2 micrograms and infants between 7 to 12 months need 5.5 micrograms of chromium per day.

 Risks of Chromium Deficiency in Pregnancy

 There are no standard tests to determine chromium deficiency.
 However, as chromium is found in several regularly consumed foods, it can be obtained through a healthy balanced diet.
 Pregnant women will be at the risk of chromium deficiency if they do not eat healthy foods rich in chromium.
 Severe chromium deficiency has been found only in hospitalised individuals fed through intravenous drips.
-The symptoms seen in such cases include high blood sugar due to impaired glucose tolerance, loss of weight, confusion, and malfunctioning of the peripheral nervous system.
+The symptoms seen in such cases include high blood sugar due to impaired glucose tolerance (glucose intolerance may lead to chromium deficiency or vice versa), loss of weight, confusion, and malfunctioning of the peripheral nervous system.